jjjjjjonathan/ez-league/README.md

 5. Change the database of the .env file to `ez_league_development`
 6. Make sure you create a database named `ez_league_development` in PostgreSQL
 7. Run `npm run db:reset` to create new tables and seed some of the data.
+8. Run `npm run local` to use nodemon so you don't have to reset the server after every new save.